Movie camera: History

 Another early pioneer was the British inventor William Friese-Greene.
 In 1887, he began to experiment with the use of paper film, made transparent through oiling, to record motion pictures.
 He also said he attempted using experimental celluloid, made with the help of Alexander Parkes.
 In 1889, Friese-Greene took out a patent for a moving picture camera that was capable of taking up to ten photographs per second.
 Another model, built in 1890, used rolls of the new Eastman celluloid film, which he had perforated.
 A full report on the patented camera was published in the British Photographic News on February 28, 1890.
 He showed his cameras and film shot with them on many occasions, but never projected his films in public.
-He also sent details of his invention to Edison in February 1890, which was also seen by Dickson (see below).
+He also sent details of his invention to the American inventor Thomas Edison in February 1890, which was also seen by Dickson (see below).

-William Kennedy Laurie Dickson, a Scottish inventor and employee of Thomas Edison, designed the Kinetograph Camera in 1891.
+William Kennedy Laurie Dickson, a Scottish inventor and employee of Edison, designed the Kinetograph Camera in 1891.
 The camera was powered by an electric motor and was capable of shooting with the new sprocketed film.
 To govern the intermittent movement of the film in the camera, allowing the strip to stop long enough so each frame could be fully exposed and then advancing it quickly (in about 1/460 of a second) to the next frame, the sprocket wheel that engaged the strip was driven by an escapement disc mechanism—the first practical system for the high-speed stop-and-go film movement that would be the foundation for the next century of cinematography.

 The Lumière Domitor camera, owned by brothers Auguste and Louis Lumière, was created by Charles Moisson, the chief mechanic at the Lumière works in Lyon in 1894.
-The camera used paper film 35 millimeters wide, but in 1895, the Lumière brothers shifted to celluloid film, which they bought from New-York’s Celluloid Manufacturing Co.
+The camera used paper film 35 millimeters wide, but in 1895, the Lumière brothers shifted to celluloid film, which they bought from New-York's Celluloid Manufacturing Co.
 This they covered with their own Etiquette-bleue emulsion, had it cut into strips and perforated.